Thomas Belasyse, 1st Earl Fauconberg

 Thomas Belasyse, 1st Earl Fauconberg PC (c.
 1627 – 31 December 1700) was an English military officer and diplomat.
 He supported the Parliamentary cause during the English Civil War, becoming closely associated with Oliver Cromwell and marrying Cromwell's third daughter, Mary Cromwell.
-After the Restoration of the monarchy of the monarchy, he became a member of the Privy Council under Charles II and was created an earl by William of Orange.
+After the Restoration of the monarchy, he became a member of the Privy Council under Charles II and was created an earl by William of Orange.